Anuswar/to-do-list-extensions/README.md

-# To-Do List Web Extensions
+# To-Do List Extensions 📝

 This Chrome extension allows you to create and manage to-do lists right in your browser.
 You can add tasks, mark them as completed, edit task descriptions, and easily clear completed tasks.

-## Features
+## 🌟 Features

-- Add new tasks to the list.
+- ✅ Add new tasks to the list.
-- Mark tasks as completed.
+- ✔️ Mark tasks as completed.
-- Edit existing tasks.
+- ✏️ Edit existing tasks.
-- Delete tasks from the list.
+- 🗑️ Delete tasks from the list.
-- Real-time display of the number of pending tasks.
+- 📊 Real-time display of the number of pending tasks.
-- Filter tasks based on their status (all, pending, completed).
+- 🎯 Filter tasks based on their status (all, pending, completed).
-- Responsive design for mobile and desktop.
+- 📱 Responsive design for mobile and desktop.

-## Installation
+## ⚙️ Installation

+To run this extension locally or make contributions, follow these steps:

 1. Clone the repository: